 - To make the table nicer, resize the table as needed.
 If you like, sort the table based on ProductCategory, ascending.

-How to add calculated fields with functions and formula examples in Google Data Studio
+How to add calculated fields with functions and formula examples in Looker Studio

 Now, what if you want to display the total price before discount?
 And also display the product categories in uppercase letters?
 It’s time to create calculated fields.